Stuycs-K/project03-final-09-huangs/README.md

 ### Instructions:

-"make compile" to compile.
+"make compile" to compile.\n
-Host must start the game first by running "./host".
-Players can join after by running "./player".
+Host must start the game first by running "./host".\n Players can join after by running "./player".
+\n

-Ways to interact with the program will be shown on screen at the beginning but essentially:
-Host can start the game with "start", check the score with "score", and reset the score with "reset".
-Player can set their username with "setusername" and then typing their new username, and check the score with "score".
+Ways to interact with the program will be shown on screen at the beginning but essentially:\n Host can start the game with "start", check the score with "score", and reset the score with "reset".\n Player can set their username with "setusername" and then typing their new username, and check the score with "score".\n
-How does the user install/compile/run the program.
-How does the user interact with this program?